 Camera – First and foremost, do pack the best camera that you have.
 The Baltic capitals scream out for the finest camera lens that money will buy.

 Binoculars – A small pair of binoculars will also come in handy.
 The views as you sail into Copenhagen are sensational, and a set of bins will allow you to pick out details on land from afar.

 The type of cabin that you book will depend largely on your budget and preferences.

 I always book a balcony cabin.
 This is because I like to have fresh air wafting into my cabin and my own outside space.

 Unlike some cruises – for example, a cruise along the fjords of Norway – the main attractions of a Baltic Sea cruise are the destinations, not the scenery as you sail by.
 But, having said that, some of the approaches into port were spectacular.

 However, if you like a 100% dark room to sleep in you may wish to reconsider.
 One of the advantages of cruising Scandinavia and the Baltic Sea in summer is the long days.
 But the flip side is that the sun may be streaming through your window in the wee small hours.

 That said, early morning light does wake me up but this was not a problem in my balcony cabin on this cruise.
 I guess that the cabins on Celebrity Silhouette have excellent blackout curtains.

 Exploring the ports of call on this Baltic capitals cruise was straightforward.
 Where the ship did not berth near the centre of town, easy public transport options were available.

 However, if you want to explore further afield and there is a risk that you may not able to do this under your own steam, take a look at the shore excursions on offer.
-If you have your heart set on a particular trip, book to avoid disappointment.
+If you have your heart set on a particular trip, book before setting off to avoid disappointment.